sh1boot/sh1boot.github.io/drafts/ciscv.md

 can get to a lot of local variables.

-Also, the value of the immediate in one slot will often be scaled by the instruction choice in the other slot (eg., `addi` gets its immediate scaled by 4 if it's paired with `lw`), and of course memory access also uses its own implicit scaling.
+Also, the value of the immediate in one slot will often be scaled by the instruction choice in the other slot (e.g., `addi` gets its immediate scaled by 4 if it's paired with `lw`), and of course memory access also uses its own implicit scaling.